A BLESSED CHURCH WITH A LEGACY of VISION

 To fully appreciate the history of Saint James Presbyterian Church requires knowledge and appreciation of the faith and courage of those who came before us and an understanding of our renewed commitment to the vision ignited by our forefathers.
 Saint James Presbyterian Church, which started in 1867, observed its 140th anniversary in 2007.
 This milestone celebrates our church’s continuous commitment to touching lives through Jesus Christ in the community we serve.

-In June 2005, Saint James celebrated the beginning of a new season with our current pastor, Reverend Doctor Diane Givens Moffett.
-She became the first female pastor of Saint James Presbyterian Church.
-In this new season, the church has been energized with a spirit for growth and vision.
+In June 2005, Saint James celebrated the beginning of a new season with the recent previous pastor, Reverend Doctor Diane Givens Moffett who became the first female pastor of Saint James Presbyterian Church.
+In this season, the church was energized with a spirit for growth and vision.
 During the first three years of her leadership, the church’s new vision began to take shape with emphasis on the five purposes of the church Worship, Evangelism, Fellowship, Discipleship and Ministry.
 As Saint James congregation continues to “Touch Lives Through Jesus Christ” we have welcomed close to 100 new members and experienced a renewed energy and excitement for ministries such as the Children’s Sunday School and WWW Wednesday Word and Worship, the pastor-led Bible study.
 We do believe the best is yet to come.

 We’re like a tapestry or quilt with a fabric woven by threads of faithful men and women like our early pastor Reverend James A. Crestfield who became our full time pastor in 1869.
 It was in the early 1900’s that the congregation purchased a house and used its facilities as a school to train and educate Negro children and adults.
 The pastor and lay leaders served as teachers providing the first formal educational offering for Negroes in Greensboro, North Carolina.